Leroy-bit/connect-four-online/docs/server/explorer.md

 ### TURN_TIMEOUT
 > TURN_TIMEOUT: int

-Time in seconds for the player to make a turn
+Time in seconds for the user to make a turn

-### WAITING_FOR_PLAYER_TIMEOUT
+### WAITING_FOR_USER_TIMEOUT
-> WAITING_FOR_PLAYER_TIMEOUT: int
+> WAITING_FOR_USER_TIMEOUT: int

-Time in seconds for the player to join the game
+Time in seconds for the user to join the game

 ### REMATCH_TIMEOUT
 > REMATCH_TIMEOUT: int

-Time in seconds for the player to accept the rematch
+Time in seconds for the user to accept the rematch

 ### Event